LefterisKarampas/Car_Race-Graphics/README.md

     9. e - Change difficulty level (EASY,MEDIUM,HARD)
     10. q - Save the score and quit the game
     11. SPACEBAR - Restart the game
+    12. d - Increase the velocity for player 2 (2 players mode)
+    13. a - Decrease the velocity for player 2 (2 players mode)

 ## 4) Mouse
     1. Right Click - Difficulty Menu